aish-w/OOP-Programming/README.md

 1)Private - It can neither be accessed nor be viewed from outside the class.\
 2)Protected - It can be accessed if and only if the accessor is the derived class.\
 3)Public - It can be accessed or be viewed from outside the class.

+#### Diamond Problem
+Base class has multiple parent class having a common ancestor class.

+## Polymorphism
+Polymorphism is composed of two words - “poly” which means “many”, and “morph” which means “shapes”.In OOPs, Polymorphism refers to the process by which some code, data, method, or object behaves differently under different circumstances or contexts.

+### Types of Polymorphism
+1)Compile Time Polymorphism - Compile time polymorphism, also known as Static Polymorphism, refers to the type of Polymorphism that happens at compile time.
+What it means is that the compiler decides what shape or value has to be taken by the entity in the picture.\
+2)Runtime Polymorphism - Runtime polymorphism, also known as Dynamic Polymorphism, refers to the type of Polymorphism that happens at the run time.
+What it means is it can't be decided by the compiler.
+Therefore what shape or value has to be taken depends upon the execution.
+Hence the name Runtime Polymorphism.

+#### Compile Time Polymorphism
+-->Function Overloading - Function overloading allows you to define multiple functions with the same name but different parameters.
+It is a form of compile time polymorphism in which a function can perform different jobs based on the different parameters passed to it.\
+-->Operator Overloading - C++ has the ability to provide the operators with a special meaning for a data type, this ability is known as operator overloading.
+Operator overloading is a compile-time polymorphism.
+For example, we can overload an operator '+' in a class like String so that we can concatenate two strings by just using +.

+#### Run Time Polymorphism
+-->Function Overriding - Function overriding is a type of polymorphism in which we redefine the member function of a class which it inherited from its base class.
+The function signature remains same but the working of the function is altered to meet the needs of the derived class.
+So, when we call the function using its name for the parent object, the parent class function is executed.
+But when we call the function using the child object, the child class version will be executed.

+-->Virtual Fuction - a virtual function is a member function declared within a base class using the virtual keyword.
+Its primary purpose is to enable runtime polymorphism, allowing derived classes to override the function's behavior.
+When a virtual function is called through a base class pointer or reference, the actual function executed is determined by the object's type at runtime, not the pointer's type.

+## Friend Function
+A friend function in C++ is a function that is declared outside the scope of a class but has access to the private and protected members of that class.
+Friend functions are not member functions of the class but are granted special access to the class's internals.